Frenchiefellow/WaterRush-Prototype/README.md

 ===================
 Final version of our Prototype.

-Mostly worked on Facebook Login, Gameplay HTML's and css, everything with store and leaderboard on the client side.
+Mostly worked on Facebook Login, Gameplay HTML's and css, everything with store and leaderboard on the client side, and little bit of their respective server side functions.